How to Overcome Bias in the Job Search: Tips for Improving Your Chances of Landing an Interview

 2. Delete work locations from your resume and application

-3. don’t mention religious or other personal identifiers through the process
+3. Don’t mention religious identifiers through the process

 As a candidate, we probably don’t know what the thoughts, opinion, perspectives are of the person reviewing your resume.
 They might have a dislike for this particular church or affiliation.
 While this shouldn’t impact your candidacy, the reality is, it might.
 The best practice is to delete the information altogether.